Waimangu Volcanic Rift Valley: Tourism

 The first significant tourism in the Waimangu Valley area started with the eruptions of the Waimangu Geyser in 1900.
 Day trip visitors from Rotorua were keen to see the geyser erupting reportedly up to 460 m high until its cessation in late 1904.
+The first tourism infrastructure appeared in 1901, a tent providing refreshments, shelter, accommodation, photos and first aid equipment if necessary.
 A tourist trip called the "Round Trip" ran from the summer of 1902–1903.

-In 1903, four people were killed by a sudden eruption of the Waimangu Geyser.
+In 1903, after several close calls, four people were killed by a sudden eruption of the Waimangu Geyser, including 1884 and 1888-89 NZ rugby Hall of Fame representative Joe Warbrick.
 Despite the dangers, the area remained a popular tourist attraction.
 The 1917 Echo Crater eruption destroyed a nearby accommodation building and killed two people.
 This event was the last major event in the valley and changed the landscape by causing Frying Pan Lake to form by mid 1918.
 The ruins of the accommodation building were pulled down in 1970.

 Waimangu's intense hydrothermal activity and diverse features make it an area of international interest for geologists, volcanologists, but also botanists with an interest in the uniquely adapted thermotolerant plants inhabiting zones across a great range of soil acidity levels and temperatures.
 Scientific monitoring equipment was installed at several sites in the Waimangu Valley in 1970, in particular to investigate the unusual interlinked cyclic variation between Frying Pan Lake and Crater Lake.

 Since 1990, tourism in the Department of Conservation-administered Scenic Reserve has been operated by Waimangu Volcanic Valley Ltd under a lease and has won several tourism and environmental awards.
 The operation includes a courtesy shuttle bus service running along the private gravel road through the valley between the visitor centre and Lake Rotomahana, and a boat cruise on Lake Rotomahana.
 The bus services three bus stops where the gravel road intersects with the walking track through the valley.
 It provides a schedule of nine return trips per day – unlimited access to it is included in the entry fee.
 The boat cruise runs 5–6 scheduled trips daily and is an additional price.

 Amenities provided in the valley include a visitor centre, opened in 2000, a cafe and gift shop, and additional toilets near the Warbrick Terrace.
 The visitor centre and car park are located along Waimangu Road, 6 km from State Highway 5, fifteen minutes drive south of Rotorua.